 The Business Continuity Program is designed to enable the company to respond effectively to unanticipated events (e.g. natural disasters) with an emphasis on the protection of people, information and assets as well as continuity of mission.
 At the facility (asset) level, the Business Continuity Program leverages annual physical security surveys known as a Business Impact Analysis, to evaluate risks and opportunities and their potential impacts to the company, personnel, and/or operations.
-The Business Impact Analysis also determines prioritization of recovery order of sites and business processes, and identifies gaps in recoverability.
-The analysis assesses the impact to the company by determining the financial, reputational and known legal impact if recovery is not achieved.
+The Business Impact Analysis helps prioritize the recovery order of business assets and sites, identify gaps in recoverability, and help determine potential financial, reputational, and known legal impacts if recover is not achieved.
+For example, during Hurricane Irma, the company executed this process at the Melbourne, FL facility, which helped ensure important safeguards were in place to protect employees and assets during and after the hurricane.
+Safeguards included proactive communication to employees five days before the hurricane; the transport of vital supplies to employees and delivering fuel trucks to operate generators for mission critical systems two days before landfall; and sending first responder teams and RVs after the hurricane to help resume business operations.
+There is n o additional cost in managing risks of extreme weather events as our Business Continuity Program is part of our regular course of business.